 Special Equipment: Instant Pot and kitchen string (optional)

-Sear the chicken: In a large skillet set over medium-high heat, warm the oil.
+In a large skillet set over medium-high heat, warm the oil.
 Season the chicken with the remaining salt and pepper and, if you have some kitchen string, tie the legs together.
 Sear the chicken in the skillet, turning it to brown all sides, 10 to 12 minutes total.
 (Alternately, if you’re using a pressure cooker and it has a sauté function, you can sear the chicken in the pressure cooker, leaving you with one less dish to clean.)
-Set the chicken aside until cool enough to handle, about 3 minutes.
+Let the chicken cool enough to handle, about 3 minutes.

-Remove the chicken and serve: Using tongs, carefully transfer the chicken from the Instant Pot or pressure cooker to a platter.
+Remove the chicken and serve: Using tongs, carefully move the chicken from the Instant Pot or pressure cooker to a platter.
 Carve and serve immediately with hot sauce, if desired.
 Originally published February 9, 2018.

 In the time you can go to the store and buy a rotisserie chicken, you can have a chicken that is far more delicious and far moister than any prepared chicken you could buy.
 At least that’s what happened for me.
 I have tried rotisserie chicken from the best supermarkets and from warehouse stores that specialize in them.
 I have bought them at a local mom-and-pop neighborhood store that everyone swears by.
 I have even bought rotisserie chicken at restaurants that specialize in just that and this Instant Pot recipe won out.
 It is amazingly moist and much cheaper than those you can buy elsewhere, which is always a plus, especially for families on a budget.